MARKET SNAPSHOT: Nasdaq Hits Milestone As Stock Market Rallies On Upbeat Earnings

 Checkout: Nasdaq hits 6,000 for first time ever-marking historic milestone (http://www.marketwatch.com/story/nasdaq-hits-6000-for-the-first-time-evermarking-historic-milestone-amid-stock-market-rally-2017-04-25)

-Strong corporate quarterly results were seen as a sign that the market's recent move higher, which took major indexes to repeated records and raised concerns about valuation, may be justified by better-than-expected earnings from American corporations.
+Strong corporate quarterly results were seen as a sign that the market's recent move higher, which took major indexes to repeated records and raised concerns about valuation, may be justified by better-than-expected earnings.

 "Today is one of the busiest days in terms of corporate earnings releases, with 36 companies reporting before and after the market and so far earnings have been strong," said Michael Antonelli, equity sales trader at Robert W. Baird & Co.